kymikim0401/ESPCN_Pytorch/README.md

 It is bit unclear to notice the improvements from above sample, but there are some frames that seemed to be improved with ESPCN:
 ![그림1](https://user-images.githubusercontent.com/82307352/168540595-5c8db63c-f1be-4441-967e-d6e3ba3f615d.jpg)

-Here, we can see that: while the original video seems to be more gritty, rough, and unnecessarily glossy, the result video is somewhat smooth and seemed to be more natural.
+Here, we can see that: while the original video seems to be more gritty, rough, and unnecessarily glossy, the result video is somewhat smooth, vivid, seemed to be more natural.